giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 Each concrete region and each prestressing bar may be assigned its own `weight_law` and lookup file.
 The longitudinal variation of the elastic modulus can therefore be prescribed independently for every modeled component.

+> **Note:** The longitudinal variation may also be defined directly as an analytical expression.
+In this example, however, a lookup-based representation was selected so that the prescribed degradation profile can be provided explicitly through tabulated data.

 ### 2.6 Shear and torsional stiffness